 The inaugural webinar, which focused on current trends in materials chemistry research, was held in September.
-Prof. Drexel Camacho of De La Salle University talked about characterizing synthetic materials such as batteries, carbon Dr. Sangaraju Shanmugan of the Daegu Gyeongbuk Institute of Science and Technology discussed the electrochemical properties of nanostructured catalysts in the production of carbon-free fuels that are sustainable.
+Prof. Drexel Camacho of De La Salle University talked about characterizing synthetic materials such as batteries, carbon nanotubes, zeolites, and cellulose using nuclear magnetic resonance (NMR) spectroscopy.